 Please note there are no ‘live’ sessions on this course, or specific writing assignments or time commitments (the whole thing is asynchronous).
 It is deliberately flexible so you can fit it around your own schedule.

 Proposed Dates: March 22 – May 21, 2021

 Cost: £210 (or equivalent in your local currency)

 Booking: Scroll down to the contact form below.

-I run relaxed, supportive online courses that help writers create flash and short fiction pieces they can develop and get published.
-These courses are a hybrid between an online writing workshop and a ‘pop-up’ writing group.
-There’s also an emphasis on reading and analysis as a route to improved writing.
+I run online courses that help writers create flash and short fiction pieces they can develop and get published, through innovative writing exercises and an emphasis on reading and analysis of existing texts.